Iman24474/Cryptography/README.md

 **Features:**
 Encryption: The program takes a plaintext message and a specified shift value, and it encrypts the message using the Caesar Cipher algorithm.
 Decryption: In addition to encryption, the program can also decrypt a Caesar Cipher encrypted message if provided with the correct shift value.

+# **Extended Euclidean Algorithm - JAVA**

+**Overview**
+This Java implementation provides the Extended Euclidean Algorithm, a fundamental algorithm in number theory for finding the greatest common divisor (GCD) of two integers and their Bézout coefficients.
+The Extended Euclidean Algorithm is particularly useful in solving linear Diophantine equations and modular inverses.